Jaysmito101/cgl/README.md

   - Can work with any type of data ( text / image / etc.  )
   - Train/Generate with 3 - 4 lines of code
   - Trainer implemented for text generation (n-gram based)
-  - Custom trainer API for custom scenerios
+  - Custom trainer API for custom scenarios

 * Cross Platform Threading
   - Threads
   - Mutex
   - Condition Variables (TODO)
-  - NOTE: Implmented using `Win32 Threads` on Windows and `pthread` on linux. (on linux you need to link `pthread` to build)
+  - NOTE: Implemented using `Win32 Threads` on Windows and `pthread` on Linux. (on Linux you need to link `pthread` to build)

 * CGL Widgets (Optional)
   - You can disable it by `#define CGL_EXCLUDE_WIDGETS`